How to Design a Website Menu

 MENU DESIGN OPTIONS

-How to set it up: Add a ME301 block to the page and apply the following settings:
+Add two ME301 blocks to the page and apply the following settings:

 Click here to view the examples of these menus on a website